geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-04-11-AD-migration-overview.md

 3. **Workstation migration:**
    - Migrate user workstations to the target domain.
    - Ensure that user profiles are preserved and that logins function seamlessly.
-   - Use tools like USMT (User State Migration Tool) to migrate user profiles.
+   - Use a tool like [PowerSyncPro](https://powersyncpro.com) to migrate user profiles.

 4. **Server and application migration:**
    - Migrate servers, including file servers, application servers, and database servers, to the target domain.